M4elstr0m/TarkovMapTracker/README.md

 ## 🚧 Known Issues
 <!-- 🚧✅ --->

-- Could not test player rotation on Labs & Factory
+- ~~Could not test player rotation on Labs & Factory~~ _- fixed in v3.0.1_
-- Sometimes the POIs will be stuck.
-Just resize the app window using your mouse it should trigger recalculation.
+- ~~Sometimes the POIs will be stuck.
+Just resize the app window using your mouse it should trigger recalculation~~ _- fixed in v3.0.1_

 Don't hesitate to post an issue!